I Fell Apart in a Million Tiny Pieces

-I have been through many struggles in my eight and a half years of sobriety.
+I have been through many struggles in my nine and a half years of sobriety.
 I broke many times before, and many times I had put myself back together.
 Some of them I wasn’t sure if I could get through sober at all, but I did.
 Except for this time.
 And even though I had all the tools, and I had all the support, and I knew what to do and what not to do, I just felt so broken, and in so much pain that I found myself in a downward spiral.
 I was emotionally spinning.
 I was physically totally exhausted.
 Spiritually, I had lost my faith, not sure if a Higher Power existed, nor did I care if it even existed.

 The emotional turmoil was overwhelming and I just wanted it to stop.
 And then I broke.
 And I fell apart in a million tinny pieces.
 And I tried to pick them all up and put them back together, but there were too many.
 And I got so lost.
 And I was dangling off the edge.
 And, I crashed!